 Here’s are a few examples of differentiation:

-For a math game, roll two dice 1-6 and add them for addition within 12.
+For a math game, roll two dice 1-6 and add them for addition within 12 (I like using foam dice like these).
 Use 10 sided dice to add within 20.
 Use two colored dice with one being the number of 10s and the other beings 1s to practice modeling numbers for place value or add within 100.

 For word work or reading: